openziti/ziti-doc/docfx_project/ziti/quickstarts/services/host-access.md

-# Your First Service - Host Network Access
+# Your First Service - Zero Trust Host Access

 This document will demonstrate how to successfully deploy and secure an existing, "brown field" application using OpenZiti.
 You want to secure an application where you don't control the source or where you don't want to (or cannot) integrate an OpenZiti SDK into the